mike706574/pancake/README.md

 # pancake

-A fixed-width and delimited file parsing library.
+A flat file parsing library.

+Supports fixed-width and delimited files with records separated by newlines.

 ## Copyright and License